Tecumseh High School (Oklahoma): Athletics

 Tecumseh High School students participate in Baseball, Cross Country, Fast Pitch and Slow Pitch Softball, Track and Field, Basketball, American Football, Powerlifting, Volleyball, Golf, Wrestling, Cheerleading, Bowling, Marching Band, and Colorguard.
 They are classified mainly in 4A in their larger sports by the Oklahoma Secondary School Activities Association (OSSAA).

-Football

-The Football Team is led by Coach Ty Bullock, who came to Tecumseh in 2017 from the Cushing Tigers, where he was the offensive coordinator.
-In his 4 seasons of coaching the Savage Football team, he has amassed a career record of 21–22.
-In the 3 seasons before his arrival, Tecumseh fell to a 5–26 record.

-Softball

-The Lady Savage Fast Pitch Softball Team is led by Head Coach Chad Trahan and Assistant Coach Perry Wilson.

 Basketball

-The Men's Savage Basketball Team is led by Head Coach Bryant Edwards.

-The Lady Savage Basketball Team is led by Head Coach Eldon Gentry.
-In 1993, the Lady Savage Basketball Team won the school's first and only Team State Championship by defeating Milwood 42–34 to win the 3A State Championship at the Oklahoma State Fairgrounds behind the solid play of 6'3" Cheri Westervelt's Game High 32 Points.
+In 1993, the Lady Savage Basketball Team won the school's first and only Team State Championship by defeating Milwood 42–34 to win the 3A State Championship at the Oklahoma State Fairgrounds.
 Westervelt went on to play College Basketball at Oklahoma State.

-Baseball

-The Savage Baseball Team is led by Head Coach Easton Marrs.

-Track and Field

-The Tecumseh Track Team is led by Coaches Courtney Ozment and Larry Joubert.

-Volleyball

-The Tecumseh Volleyball team is led by Head Coach Emma Lachapelle.

-Wrestling

-The Tecumseh Wrestling Team is led by Coach Billy Don Sigman.